Rahamt-Musawi/small-dictionary/README.md

 # Small Dictionary
-This is a small web-based dictionary that is developed just for fun.
-But still it works decent.
+This is just a very tiny dictionary project which is developed for the aim of practicing.
+But it still works decent.
+It contains over 155000 words with their definitions, synonyms, antonyms and examples.
+Some other definitions and examples of the given words are also being loaded from the internet.
+Currently, only English to English words are supported, but other languages can be added easily in the future.Vue.js and tailwind are used on the frontend.

 > Vue.js and tailwind are used on the frontend.